CarlosjVar/University-Databases2-Project2/README.md

 ssh-copy-id hadoopuser@localhost
 exit
 ```
+A password is solicited while you're setting this part up.
+This password is `hadoop`.

 ### hadoop

 Start the hadoop single node cluster with `start-all.sh`.
-To stop it, run `start-all.sh`.
+To stop it, run `stop-all.sh`.

 Setting up hdfs (hadoop file system).
 ```